SecureByDesign-Playbook/SecureByDesign-Playbook/ReadMe.md

 This is a guide, with supporting material, to help you **assess security risks** for your small to medium size IT project.
 It is intended for both technical and **non-technical staff**, at least during the early iterations, to help you **understand the interplay of risk costs and benefits**.

-Semi-rigid checklist of controls or mitigations (such as [NCSC's Cyber Essentials](https://www.ncsc.gov.uk/cyberessentials/)) can be useful, but this approach is intended for more unusual systems and circumstances where such checklists can cause more harm than good.
+Semi-rigid checklist of controls or mitigations (such as [NCSC's Cyber Essentials](https://www.ncsc.gov.uk/cyberessentials/)) can be useful, but in unusual systems and circumstances such checklists can cause more harm than good.
+The approach given here will show you how to rigorously approach security, with the right artefacts to engage with your security experts and auditors.

-This playbook will help you comply with the UK government's [Secure By Design](https://www.security.gov.uk/policy-and-guidance/secure-by-design/), and is based on [NIST's Cyber Security Framework](https://www.nist.gov/cyberframework) and [Risk Management Framework](https://csrc.nist.gov/projects/risk-management/about-rmf).
+In particular this playbook will help you comply with the UK government's [Secure By Design](https://www.security.gov.uk/policy-and-guidance/secure-by-design/), and is based on [NIST's Cyber Security Framework](https://www.nist.gov/cyberframework) and [Risk Management Framework](https://csrc.nist.gov/projects/risk-management/about-rmf).

 We have provided [some examples here](./examples/).